gipi/AVR-experiments/ARDUINO.md

 # STANDARD ARDUINO WORKFLOW

-Given a normal sketch directory, all you need to do is to create a small Makefile which defines a few things, and then includes this one.
+Given a normal sketch directory, all you need to do is to create a small Makefile which defines a few things, and then includes the ``Arduino.mk`` file.

 For example: